7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Files.md

 Types of Storage
 - General Purpose version 2 - deployed on HDD
-- FileStorage - SSD deplyment
+- FileStorage - SSD deployment

 Identity
 - On-Premise Azure Storage can be joined to AD DS
 - Managed - Azure Storage can be joined to AD DS - Microsoft manages
 - Store Account Key - Username and password

 Networking